How to Respond to Gaslighting and Stay Mentally Strong

 We all remember things a little differently than how they happened, so you might even wonder, “What if everything really was the way they said?”
 That’s just what gaslighters want you to do – doubt the reality.
 That’s why you shouldn’t argue on their terms and give in to the urge to question yourself.

 You can combat this if you remain confident in your version of events.
 Determine what you believe to be the truth and trust yourself and your memory.
 Repeat your version of what has happened calmly and with confidence, but don’t argue to avoid conflict and maintain control over the situation.

 Don’t tell the gaslighter that they’re lying.
 Just say that you have a different perspective.
 For example, you may say something like, “It seems that we remember things differently, but I don’t want to argue about it.”
 You may try to change the subject to avoid further discussion or just leave the room.

+Be assertive and keep your emotions in check.
 Remember, it’s safer to walk away before gaslighting gets severe.
 This can help you maintain your perception of events.

 Write things down

 You may find it helpful to jot down notes or keep a journal to document your interactions with someone who is trying to gaslight you.
 Then you’ll be able to take an objective look at your conversations and get back into the practice of defining your own reality.

 Write about your experiences and regularly review your writings.
 That will allow you to keep track of what’s really happening and decipher reality from distortions.
 As a result, you’ll feel confident about things you know are true.

 Gaslighting works because it confuses you and affects your self-trust, making you doubt your own memory and perception.
 But if you show that the manipulative behavior doesn’t bother you, the person who is trying to gaslight you may decide it isn’t worth it.